A portion of each order is donated to help end the abuse and mistreatment of our canine friends worldwide.

 The persistence finally paid off.

-Thousands of hours and thousands of dollars packed into the form of one tiny, five ounce leash that can withstand super K-9 force.
+Thousands of hours and thousands of dollars packed into the form of a simple, three ounce leash that is strong enough to tow a truck.

 Ginger loves it, and so do I.

-Now we have replicated Lazy Leash for everyone to enjoy.
+Now we've replicated Lazy Leash for everyone to enjoy...

 Thanks for reading about our journey, and thank you for your support!